tersesystems/terse-logback/README.md

 }
 ```

 This gets us part of the way there.
-We can then set up a context aware filter decider, which does the same thing but assumes that you have a class `C` that is your external context.
+We can then set up a context aware filter decider, which does the same thing but assumes that you have a type `C` that is your external context.

 ```java
 public interface ContextAwareTurboFilterDecider<C> {